What is a Resource

 Annotations may be used to define new extension fields on resources without modifying the Schema of the object.
 This allows users to define their own private schema extensions for existing core Kubernetes resources.

-While most resources are Namespaced, that is the objects are scoped to a Namespace, some resources are non-namespaces and scoped to the cluster.
+While most resources are Namespaced, that is the objects are scoped to a Namespace, some resources are non-namespaced and scoped to the cluster.
 Examples of non-namespaced resources include Nodes, Namespaces and ClusterRole.